Petrosz007/msc-thesis/chapters/intervals.typ

 For the implementation, I'm only sotring the lo_boundary, lo, hi, hi_boundary variables.
 All the calculations are made with these values.

-#todo[A design alternative could be to represent all the possible states interval could be in in an Algebraic Data Type, so we cannot create inconsistent state, like $[-infinity, infinity]$ or $(10, 10]$]
+A design alternative could be to represent all the possible states interval could be in in an Algebraic Data Type, so we cannot create inconsistent state, like $[-infinity, infinity]$ or $(10, 10]$

 #pagebreak()